MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/public-preview-transition.md

 **Starting October 1, 2019, Dynamics 365 Guides is generally available.**

-If you want to continue using Dynamics 365 Guides and receiving updates, you need to update the PC authoring app and the HoloLens app, and install new Dynamics 365 Guides solution using the Dynamics 365 Admin Center.
+If you want to continue using Dynamics 365 Guides and receiving updates, you need to update the PC authoring app and the HoloLens app, and install the new Dynamics 365 Guides solution using the Dynamics 365 Admin Center.

 Please follow the instructions below to transition to GA.